top of page

 -Shakespeare/Richard III – (Act I, Scene 3)

 As I lay there, listening to this, I knew she was still lying to me.
 I knew she was lying to herself.
-I saw that, for her, the role of a Geisha, was an escape of her own true feelings, an avoidance of her own life.
+I saw that, for her, the role of a Geisha was an escape of her own true feelings, an avoidance of her own life.
 A Sadhu, an Indian holy man, had once written to me, "You cannot wake a person who is pretending to be sleeping."
 If a person is not naturally confessed to their own feeling, their own experience, then they have lost the thread of their life.
 By pretending to be someone else, by the fundamental denial of who they are, they are cut off from their growth and learning.
 They go round and round in their difficulties and do not benefit from them.

 Just so, a person in such denial, someone impersonating his or her own life, someone only pretending to be sleeping, cannot be woken up.
 Within the sphere of our play together, she was performing her Geisha role, her service role.
 She appeared full of kind sweetness.
 She had taken on the outer form of submission to another.
 She had identified with the role of a Geisha . . . and yet, here she was, unable to abandon or give herself truly.

 My own identification with the role of a good person, a caring person, a compassionate person, my own sympathy with women and the special and unique form of difficulties they face in our society, all these things suddenly revealed themselves as now hiding and obscuring exactly the seed of feeling, and emotion of heart I now needed to express.
 In fact, each of us had become the mimics of precisely the very state we were unable to truly feel!
-By identification with the roles we had idealized, we had lost touch with ourselves, the genuine thing itself.
+By identifying with the roles we had idealized, we lost touch with ourselves, the genuine thing itself.

-Here, was a simulation of ignorance; Here, was an outcome, opposite to, and as if in mockery of, the appropriate result; Here, was irony.
+Here was a simulation of ignorance; Here was an outcome opposite to, and as if in mockery of, the appropriate result; Here was irony.
 And somehow, in this confusion of things, my own eroticism, my own desiring, seemed to hold the key to the prison door.

 "One does not become enlightened by imagining figures of light,